anumcait/GCP-Journey/Day-01/Cloud-Vocabulary.md

 ## 🔹 API (Application Programming Interface)
 **Definition:**
 APIs are sets of rules and protocols that allow different software applications to communicate with each other.
+For any application, in the world, there are 3 ways of accessing that application. i.e.
+ - Access through user interface (Like browser to access)
+ - Access through CLI (Like command prompt or Powershell by giving relavent commands
+ - Access through API (Like programs Python, ruby interact with the application)

 **Real-World Example:**
 - AWS provides **REST APIs** for services like S3 and EC2.
 A developer can call an API to **upload a file to S3** instead of logging into the console.